Our 10-Day Japan Spring Itinerary: Nagoya, Kyoto, Osaka & Tokyo

 It has always been our dream to see the sakura or cherry blossoms in Japan.
 Finally, we checked this off our travel bucket list when we spent 10 days in Japan during the spring season (March to May).
+Now, let’s revisit our 10-day Japan spring itinerary with travel tips to make the most of your trip.

 Things to prepare before your Japan spring trip